PhD Dissertation: An Overview

 Screen shot 2011-05-16 at 10.10.41 AM

-Below are the research project and analysis conducted during my research candidature.
+The following outlines the research projects and analyses undertaken during my research candidature.

 Research Directions:

-It examines, through five decades, spanning from 1957 to 2007, Malaysia as an independent nation.
-The case studies are made up of women magazine, cartoon compilations from various publications and national advertisement.
+Spanning five decades from 1957 to 2007, the research examines Malaysia’s evolution as an independent nation.
+The case studies include women’s magazines, cartoon compilations from various publications, and national advertisements.

 Aim

-The main aim of this PhD is to provide demonstration, through theorizing and documentation of design projects and exploration, on how the stereotypical concept of Malaysian national identity has been manufactured, packaged and contested through icons in Malaysian popular print media.
+This PhD research aims to theorize and document design projects that illustrate how the stereotypical concept of Malaysian national identity has been constructed, packaged, and contested through icons in Malaysian popular print media.

 Contributions

-This PhD research project is looking at how visual metaphors/stereotype images and cultural symbols are used in newspaper, magazine advertisements and comic, to find out its influences in conveying and creating belief in shaping the nation’s identity so that it can/in order to demonstrate the significant role of communication design in constructing the evolution of Malaysia National Identity from 1957 – 2007, 5o years of Independence.
+This PhD research project investigates the use of visual metaphors, stereotypical images, and cultural symbols within newspapers, magazine advertisements, and comics.
+The aim is to explore their influence in conveying and creating perceptions that shape national identity.
+The study seeks to demonstrate the significant role of communication design in the evolution of Malaysian national identity from 1957 to 2007, marking fifty years of independence.